toobaSohail/Tumour-Detection/README.md

 9) symmetry
 10) fractal dimension ("coastline approximation" - 1)

+**For Downloading Dataset**
+In data, you can download csv file Breast Cancer Feature Dataset.

 ## About Project
 This project is originally divided into to sections.
 First Section is of Exploratory Data analysis and second section is of Statistic Data Visualization with Seaborn.
 Our Dataset has 33 columns and Diagnosis column is our target variable whose value we want to predict.
 So, the values in this column can take only two unique values.
 And it can be either M and B.